docelic/amber-introduction/README.md

 crystal build --no-debug --release --verbose -t -s -p -o bin/<app_name> src/<app_name>.cr
 ```

-Amber by default uses a feature called "port reuse" available in newer Linux kernels.
-If you get an error "setsockopt: Protocol not available", it means your kernel does not have it.
+Amber apps by default use a feature called "port reuse" available in newer Linux kernels.
+If you get an error "setsockopt: Protocol not available" upon running the app, it means your kernel does not support it.
 Please edit `config/environments/development.yml` and set "port_reuse" to false.

-# Building the App and Troubleshooting<a name="building_the_app_and_troubleshooting"></a>
+# Building the App and Build Troubleshooting<a name="building_the_app_and_build_troubleshooting"></a>

 The application is always built, regardless of whether one is using the Crystal command 'run' (the default) or 'build'.
-It is just that in run mode, the resulting binary won't be saved to a file, but will be executed and later discarded.
+It is just that in run mode, the resulting binary won't be saved to a file, but will be compiled in fast mode, executed, and later discarded.

 Thanks to Crystal's compiler implementation, only the parts actually used are added to the executable.
-Listing dependencies in `shard.yml` or using `require`s in your program will generally not affect what is compiled in.
+Listing dependencies in `shard.yml` or even using `require`s in your program will generally not affect what is compiled in.

-For faster build speed, development versions are compiled without the --release flag.
-With the --release flag, the compilation takes noticeably longer, but the resulting binary has incredible performance.
+For faster build speed, development versions are compiled without the `--release` flag.
+With the `--release` flag, the compilation takes noticeably longer, but the resulting binary has incredible performance.

 Crystal caches partial results of the compilation (*.o files etc.) under `~/.cache/crystal/` for faster subsequent builds.
 This directory is also where temporary binaries are placed when one runs programs with `crystal [run]` rather than `crystal build`.